Skip to main content

 GO!
 Find the Right Contractor

 Designer or contractor, or both?
 These individuals have different jobs.
 A kitchen designer will guide you through the layout and selection of your cabinetry, counters and appliances.
 Often, they can also, for a small fee, assist with the other design tasks such as choosing wall paint or lighting.
 They are the creative force behind the project helping you to pull the whole thing together and insuring that this investment is one that is both beautiful and functional.
 The contractor, on the other hand, is more of your on-site builder.
-Kitchen remodeling contractors will oversee demolition and removal of the old kitchen (and other related projects such as removing walls), and will be responsible for following the detailed kitchen remodel design and installing it in your home.
+Contractors will oversee demolition and removal of the old kitchen (and other related projects such as removing walls), and will be responsible for following the detailed kitchen design and installing it in your home.
 They also oversee the subcontractors, such as plumbers or electricians, who will be needed to complete your job.
 Many kitchen renovation businesses combine these services, for a more efficient and seamless renovation; however it is possible to hire your own designer and contractor individually.
 “While we prefer to handle the complete project,” says Howard, “we can certainly work with other contractors.
 Communication is key to making each project run on schedule.”

-The best way to find the right team is to ask for referrals from friends and neighbors who had large kitchen renovations done.
+The best way to find the right team is to ask for referrals from friends and neighbors who have renovated kitchens.
 Many companies have beautiful websites and many have showrooms where you can see the workmanship and design firsthand.
 Make a list of local contractors and kitchen designers whose work you admire and set up meetings; think of these meetings as a chance for you to evaluate each other.
 You and your contractor will work very closely over the course of your project, and you need to feel comfortable with each other and able to deliver on your sides of the partnership.
 Specific things to discuss include your goals and expectations; your budget and their billing policies (what you can afford, and when you’ll be asked to pay); timeline to completion; and how all of this will be documented.

 An open and honest discussion with prospective designer/contractors will ensure that you choose the right person for your job, and avoid uncomfortable issues later on.